Is My Cat Overweight? How To Spot Feline Obesity and What To Do About It

-Though many cats are commonly stereotyped as fat, lazy, and only interested in long naps and plentiful meals, there is some truth to this concept.
-Cats really do spend the majority of their day sleeping.
-And it’s estimated that close to half of all pet cats are overweight, often obese.
-Similar to humans, obesity in cats can lead to a slew of health problems, which we’ll discuss later in this article.
+It’s estimated that close to half of all pet cats are overweight, often obese.
+Like humans, obesity in cats can lead to a slew of health problems, which we’ll discuss later in this article.
 First, we’ll learn how you can tell if your cat is overweight.
 Finally, we’ll talk about what to do if it turns out your feline companion is carrying a few pounds too many.

 How To Tell If Your Cat Is Overweight

 Look at your cat from the side.
 If your cat doesn’t have a visible tuck to their belly, meaning their lower body line curves upward from front to back, your cat is likely overweight.
 You may also notice fat deposits on your cat’s back, head, and legs.

 Stand over your cat and look down at them.
 Your cat should have an easily visible waistline or body narrowing behind their ribcage.
 You should be able to tell where your cat’s shoulders, chest, and waist are based on the visible curves of their body.
 If your cat has no waist and only one visible curve, somewhat resembling a basketball, they’re probably overweight.